Canada Masters in Science Education On-Campus Programs

-If you are ready to expand your skills as a first-rate science teacher, there are a variety of Science Education Masters on-campus programs to choose from.
-Some are designed for the current educator, while others may help students with an undergraduate degree make a transition into teaching science.
-Rather than just teaching a subject, a professional science educator should have a mastery of their content discipline and be able to bring it to life with their students.
+If you are ready to expand your skills as a top science teacher, there are a variety of Science Education Masters on-campus programs to choose from.
+Some are designed for the current educator, while others may help students that have an undergraduate degree make a transition into teaching science.
+Rather than just teaching a subject, a professional science educator should have a mastery of their content discipline and be able to bring it to life with their students in the best way they can.
 If you are ready to explore teaching and research methods, broaden your knowledge of the physical, natural or STEM sciences, and strengthen you ability to instruct and lead a classroom, earning a masters degree in Science Education may be a great fit.

 Planning to apply to a Science Education Masters Program?
 Admissions requirements may vary widely.
 Graduate programs in Science Education or Teaching science typically require an undergraduate degree from an accredited institution; admissions tests, such as the GRE; or current teacher certification.
 Each grad school establishes its own standards and admission process, just as each state determines its requirements for teacher credentialing or licensing.

 Know as well that you may have thesis and non-thesis options; for some the masters is a stepping stone to a PhD in Science education, but others may opt for a program with coursework only.
 Most graduate programs do require a capstone project.
 Make sure to request information from the prospective college or university to get details and guidance.

 DID YOU KNOW?
 Some chemistry Professors combine teaching and research.[i]

 Potential Benefits to an on-campus Science Education Masters Program

 Looking for a Graduate School?
 Studying on a college or university campus provides a social learning experience, with time to interact with classmates and your professors.
 Many Masters in Science Education programs actually involve some field-experience or ‘teacher training’ so even in an online program, there may be some scheduled visits to the campus.